Conditions: Nosebleed (Epistaxis)

 Nasal trauma

 Trauma to the nose can break open blood vessels.
-Trauma includes self-induced finger contact within the nose and surgery.
+Trauma includes self-induced finger contact within the nose and surgical procedures on the nose.

 High blood pressure